Let’s start this with a bit of a back story.

 If you have a good idea to impress one customer, it makes sense to use the same and impress others.
 In the current Covid lockdown, where I am tasked with washing the dishes, I call this the ‘Rinse and Repeat Strategy.’
 We do not sell custom printed rubix cubes as a regular item in our store.
 The printed cube narrated in the incident above, remained an experimental prototype (one of those rare ones that saw success).
 But I did use the idea to create unique gifts on two other occasions though.
 Videos for which are embedded above.

 And that is when I remembered.
 Mr. Jehangir is an avid nature and wildlife photographer.
 I had some stunning images of wild animals that he had captured on film.
 And so, in answer to the question I posed two sentences ago, you get him a gift for him that is so personalised that it cannot be bought for money.
 I printed the wild life images on a rubix cube using the technique described above.
 And trust me, he really appreciated the gift.
+Do have a look at the video above to see how the gift turned out.

 If you were impressed with this idea and its result, and I consider my efforts on this blog well rewarded.
 You might also be wondering where such a personalized gift idea like this would come in handy?
 Here are some applications that com to mind.